Rui Barros: Abroad

-Barros joined Italian side Juventus F.C. in the summer of 1988, where he chose to wear the number 8 shirt, turning down the opportunity to wear the prestigious number 10 shirt which had previously belonged to the recently retired Michel Platini, whose role he had inherited at the Turin club.
+Barros joined Italian side Juventus FC in the summer of 1988, where he chose to wear the number 8 shirt, turning down the opportunity to wear the prestigious number 10 shirt which had previously belonged to the recently retired Michel Platini, whose role he had inherited at the Turin club.
 During his two-year tenure, he scored 19 goals in 95 appearances in all competitions and helped to a Coppa Italia and UEFA Cup double in 1990.

 Subsequently, Barros moved to AS Monaco FC, originally for one year (eventually three).
 During his spell, he notably lost the final of the 1991–92 European Cup Winners' Cup to SV Werder Bremen.

 In the 1993 off-season, Barros signed with another team in France, Olympique de Marseille, teaming up with compatriot Paulo Futre – who left Porto for Atlético Madrid precisely the year he arrived.
 The former contributed in helping them to a second-place finish in the league, although the club was relegated following its involvement in a match fixing scandal.